-No. As long as the plane or ship you are on is not landing or stopping in the any continental
+No. As long as the plane you are on is not landing in any continental United States territory, you

 do not require any ESTA authorisation (or visa) as you won’t be passing through U.S. customs and

+nation’s airspace.
 The only time

 you would need an ESTA

 is if you were landing on U.S. soil, even if it’s just for a stop-over.
 You can have a look at

-this page for more information on stopovers.
+this page for more information on stop-overs

-the U.S. government requires travellers to provide information about themselves.
+government requires travellers to provide information about themselves.
 This forms part of Secure

-Flight, an enhanced security check for passengers, and involves the United States being provided with your full name as it appears on your passport, your date
+Flight, an enhanced security check for passengers, and involves the United States being provided with:

+- Your full name as it appears on your passport

 - If applicable, your redress number (a number provided to passengers by which, if they believe

 they have been improperly or unfairly delayed or prohibited from boarding an aircraft, to seek

 resolution and avoid future delays).

 Secure Flight Passenger Data (SFPD) information

 is used to conduct watchlist matching of passenger information against the Terrorist Screening

-Database (TSDB) for all flights that fly over the continental United States, and is important for Homeland Security to
+Database (TSDB) for all flights that fly over the continental United States, and is important for

-Cuba, and the Dominican Republic.
+Mexico, Cuba, and the Dominican Republic.
 This information would need to be submitted at least

 72 hours before your departure.